Directional tests in Gaussian graphical models: Simulation studies

 Table \ref{tab1} reports experimental results obtained when $q=11$ as in the original dataset, whereas Tables \ref{tab2} and \ref{tab3} refers to cases with data simulated using a larger covariance matrix, $q=30$ and $q=50$ respectively.
-In line with the findings in \citet[Table 6]{dav14}, the empirical distribution of the directional $p$-values is extremely accurate in all settings, and almost unaffected by the size of $q$ and $d$.
+In line with our theoretical findings, the empirical distribution of the directional $p$-values is essentially uniform in all settings, and almost unaffected by the size of $q$ and $d$.
 The usual likelihood ratio statistic $w(\psi_0)$ is very sensitive to the dimension of both $\psi$ and $\lambda$; its adjustments $w^*(\psi_0)$ and, particularly, $w^{**}(\psi_0)$ seem to suffer from the increasing dimension $d$ of the parameter of interest.
-Tables \ref{tab2} and \ref{tab3} clearly indicate that, as $d$ grows, the test based on $w(\psi_0)$ becomes too liberal and those based on $w^*(\psi_0)$ and $w^{**}(\psi_0)$ too much conservative.
-For the intermediate case $q=30$, Figure \ref{fig1} contrasts the null distribution of the directional $p$-values with those from $w(\psi_0)$, $w^*(\psi_0)$ and $w^{**}(\psi_0)$.
+Tables \ref{tab2} and \ref{tab3} clearly indicate that, as $d$ grows, the test based on $w(\psi_0)$ becomes too liberal and those based on $w^*(\psi_0)$ and $w^{**}(\psi_0)$ too conservative.
+For the intermediate case $q=30$, the leftmost panels of Figure \ref{fig3} contrasts the null empirical distribution of the directional $p$-values with those from $w(\psi_0)$, $w^*(\psi_0)$ and $w^{**}(\psi_0)$.
+The almost perfect agreement of our proposal with the benchmark uniform distribution given by the diagonal of the panels is apparent.

-Before proceeding, let us focus on the implementation of formula (\ref{decdet}) to obtain the determinant of the Isserlis matrix of $\Omega$ estimated under the alternative hypothesis.
+Before proceeding, let us focus on the implementation of formula (\ref{decdet}) to obtain the determinant of the Isserlis matrix of $\Omega_k^{-1}$ estimated under the alternative hypothesis.
 When multiplying the determinants of many square matrices of moderate order, some propagation of numerical errors can occur.
 In our experiments this is visible, to a certain extent, in the intermediate sections of Tables \ref{tab2} and \ref{tab3}, when the performance of directional tests seems slightly less excellent than in the remaining sections.
-Indeed, when the null is tested against more extreme Markovian models, the matrices involved in (\ref{decdet}) are either many but small (top section) or large but few (bottom section), thus the final product of their determinants is not affected by numerical error.
+Indeed, when the null is tested against more extreme Markovian models, the matrices involved in (\ref{decdet}) are either many but small (top section) or large but few (bottom section), thus the final product of their determinants is not overly affected by numerical error.
 That being said, it is important to point out that in all settings the directional approach remains remarkably accurate and brings a great improvement over the competing testing procedures.